Pfc. Patrick F. Boone

 The barges took the POWs to a point about 100 yards from the shore.
 At that point, the POWs jumped into the water and swam to shore.
 Once on shore, they were taken to a pier which had been damaged during the Battle of Bataan and filled the holes with pieces of concrete.
 After they finished, they were ordered to form detachments of 100 men and ordered to march.

-At Cabanatuan, the POWs went out on daily work details or worked the camp farm.
+He remained at Camp 3 until it was closed and the POWs were sent to Cabanatuan #1 which originally held POWs who had fought on Bataan and taken part in the march out of Bataan.
+The POWs went out on daily work details or worked the camp farm.
 The food they grew went to the Japanese.
 It is known that he went out on a work detail to Lipa Batangas.
 There, the POWs built runways and revetments with picks and shovels.
 In early October 1944, he and the other POWs at Lipa were sent to Manila for transport to Japan.

 The POWs were taken to the Port Area of Manila.
 When they arrived, the ship they were scheduled to sail on was not ready.
 Another ship, the Hokusen Maru, was ready to sail, but its POW detachment had not completely arrived.
 The Japanese switched Patrick's detachment with the other detachment.
-Patrick was boarded onto the Hokusen Maruon October 1st.
+Patrick was boarded onto the Hokusen Maru on October 1.
 The ship pulled out of port but dropped anchor near a buoy.

 The same day it arrived at Takao, the ship the POWs had been scheduled to sail on, the Arisan Maru, was sunk by an American submarine in the Bashi Channel of the South China Sea.
-Only nine of the 1803 POWs on the ship survived the sinking.
+Only nine of the nearly 1775 POWs on the ship survived the sinking.

 The POWs were disembarked on November 8th from the ship and bathed.
 They remained on Formosa where they were held at Inrin Temporary camp which was opened for them.
 Since they were such bad shape, the POWs were not required to do any hard labor.
 The healthier POWs were worked at a sugar mill.